jeffdgr8/kotbase/docs/site/passive-peer.md

 ## Initialize the Listener Configuration

-Initialize the listener configuration with the collections to sync from the local database — see [Example 2](#example-2).
+Initialize the Listener configuration with a list of collections from the local database — see [Example 2](#example-2).
 All other configuration values take their default setting.

-Each listener instance serves one Couchbase Lite database.
-Couchbase sets no hard limit on the number of listeners you can initialize.

 !!! example "<span id='example-2'>Example 2.
-Specify Local Database</span>"
+Specify Local Collections</span>"

     ```kotlin
     collections = collections,
     ```

-Set the local database using the [`URLEndpointListenerConfiguration`]( /api/couchbase-lite-ee/kotbase/-u-r-l-endpoint-listener-configuration/)'s constructor [`URLEndpointListenerConfiguration(Database)`]( /api/couchbase-lite-ee/kotbase/-u-r-l-endpoint-listener-configuration/-u-r-l-endpoint-listener-configuration.html).
+Set the list of local collections using the [`URLEndpointListenerConfiguration`]( /api/couchbase-lite-ee/kotbase/-u-r-l-endpoint-listener-configuration/).
-The database must be opened before the listener is started.

 ## Set Port and Network Interface